 The local cafes, with their rich aromas of freshly brewed Colombian coffee, each had their own appeal and I ended up stopping in at a few of them just to take in the atmosphere.

-If you ever find yourself in this corner of the world, Filandia is one of the must-visit towns in Colombia.
 The town isn’t just about sightseeing, it’s about experiencing a unique history, culture, and warmth that other bigger cities don’t offer.

 By Blake of Flaneur Life